-Drugs such as montelukast (Singulair) and zafirlukast (Accolate) are widely prescribed for the treatment of exercise and allergy-induced asthma.
-A third drug, zileuton (Zyflo), indirectly inhibits leukotriene synthesis, and thus is also in the leukotriene-modifier class of drugs.
-Singulair is also prescribed for the treatment of year-round and seasonal allergic rhinitis.
-These drugs are usually taken by mouth, once a day.
+Drugs such as montelukast (Singulair) and zafirlukast (Accolate) are widely prescribed to treat exercise and allergy-induced asthma.
+A third drug called zileuton (Zyflo) indirectly inhibits leukotriene synthesis.
+Montelukast is also prescribed for the treatment of year-round and seasonal allergic rhinitis.
+These drugs are usually taken by mouth.

-Inhaled corticosteroids are the most effective treatment, offering comprehensive relief from the various symptoms of allergic rhinitis, so they are considered first-line treatment.
-However, in cases where patients suffer from both allergy-induced asthma and allergic rhinitis, leukotriene modifiers may be considered first-line treatment.
+Inhaled corticosteroids are the most effective treatment.
+These drugs offer comprehensive relief from the various symptoms of allergic rhinitis, so they’re considered first-line treatment.
+However, in cases where people experience both allergy-induced asthma and allergic rhinitis, leukotriene modifiers may be considered first-line treatment.

 - dream abnormalities

-- suicidal thinking and behavior (including suicide)
+- suicidal thinking and behavior